smartdev00/Solana-Copy-Trading/README.md

 1. **Support for Multiple Wallets**:
    - Enable tracking and copying trades from multiple Solana wallets simultaneously.

-2. **Minimum Value of Tracked Wallet Trade**:
-   - Implement a feature to copy trades only if the tracked wallet's trade size exceeds a user-defined threshold, ensuring "high commitment" trades.

-3. **Optional Token Liquidity Check**:
+2. **Optional Token Liquidity Check**:
    - Implement a feature to evaluate token liquidity during tracked wallet buys and proceed with the trade only if liquidity is sufficient to avoid adverse price impacts.

+3. **Minimum Value of Tracked Wallet Trade**:
+   - **Confirmed**: The bot now includes the ability to filter trades based on a configurable minimum trade size (e.g., `TARGET_WALLET_MIN_TRADE`).
+Trades below this threshold will be ignored, ensuring only "high commitment" trades are copied.

+4. **Amount of Token to Sell**:
+   - **Confirmed**: The bot always sells 100% of tokens held in your wallet when the tracked wallet sells the same token.

+5. **Exclude Tokens by Marketplace**:
+   - **Confirmed**: The bot only interacts with tokens on Raydium and does not trade tokens from other marketplaces like pump.fun.
+No further action is needed for this feature.

-4. **Optional Stop Loss (SL) Setting for Each Wallet**:
+6. **Optional Stop Loss (SL) Setting for Each Wallet**:
    - Add the ability to specify a Stop Loss percentage for each wallet, triggering an automatic sell if the SL threshold is reached.
    - **Developer response**: "This is impossible because of RPC node server issues.
 Without our own local node server, we cannot implement subscription-based functions such as a Stop Loss."

-5. **Amount of Token to Sell**:
-   - **Confirmed**: The bot always sells 100% of tokens held in your wallet when the tracked wallet sells the same token.

-6. **Exclude Tokens by Marketplace**:
-   - **Confirmed**: The bot only interacts with tokens on Raydium and does not trade tokens from other marketplaces like pump.fun.
-No further action is needed for this feature.

 ---